violetameg/Arduino-Ball-Balancing/README.md

 4. Upload 'servo-testing.ino' to verify mechanical range.
 5. Upload 'final-code.ino' for the full balancing system.

-## Team credits
+---
-This project was developed as part of a team for
+*Developed by part of a group project for "Introduction to ECE science" subject.*